Best: Chemistry, experience give Isles an edge in tough series

 But by 21st century standards, the current Islanders have an impressive list of longtime players, continuity that in theory bodes well in a long, contentious playoff series like their current first-rounder against the Penguins.

-That is the sort of pressure the Islanders face entering Game 5 Monday night in Pittsburgh – a best-of-three series with two games on the road.
+That is the sort of pressure the Islanders faced entering Game 5 on Monday night in Pittsburgh — a best-of-three series with two games on the road.

 The good news for them and their fans is that the moment figures not to be too big for them.